swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 /// Interpolated segments are represented as values of the associated
 /// `StringInterpolationType` type.
 The code beween the two parentheses is
 /// treated as parameters to an initializer on the `StringInterpolationType`;
-/// if the first parameter is unlabled, Swift will prefer an initializer with
+/// if the first parameter is unlabeled, Swift will prefer an initializer with
 /// the label `forInterpolation:`, but will also permit an initializer with
 /// an unlabeled first parameter.
 Once a value of the `StringInterpolationType`
 /// has been constructed, it is wrapped in a